 Sue is a senior real estate executive with landlord, occupier client and service provider experience.
 Her ambitious, highly motivated and results-driven approach, has seen Sue develop extensive track record of results within the Corporate real estate sector.
 With a strong consulting background, consistently delivering solutions and strategic advice to clients, Sue has developed an extensive understanding of internal business functions and business drivers as well as P&L management Sue leads the Corporate Solutions business for JLL in the UK, delivering professional services including: transaction management, programme management, estate management, account management, design and workplace strategy, strategic consulting, data and analytics, embedded strategy, risk advisory and technology consulting.
 Sue also sits on the JLL UK Board of Directors.

-Edwina Burn is a Vice President at Macquarie Group with over nine years of experience spanning investment analysis, risk management, strategy and commodities.
-She serves on the Steering Committee of Macquarie’s Balance network, an employee group which works closely with senior management to promote gender diversity.
+Edwina Burn is an Associate Director at Macquarie Group with over nine years of experience spanning investment analysis, risk management, strategy and commodities.
+She is the Co-Chair of Macquarie’s Balance network, an employee group which works closely with senior management to promote gender diversity.
 She is a vocal advocate for women in financial services and is actively involved in several organisations aimed at promoting gender diversity in business.

 Edwina grew up in Australia and studied at the University of Sydney where she was awarded an LLB and a BA.
 She subsequently studied at the London School of Economics where she was awarded an MSc in Finance.